laurentDellaNegra/terre-rouge-web/README.md

 ## Performances

 ![lighthouse](doc/lighthouse.png)
-The primary objectives of this website are to ensure it is both user-friendly and fast 🚀.
+The primary objectives of this website are to ensure both user-friendly and speed 🚀.
 In order to achieve these goals, the following tools are used:

 🎉 Partytown is a library that uses web workers to load third-party libraries, which can otherwise negatively impact lighthouse scores.